 Once you know your goal, the next step is to choose the right challenge.
 It should be difficult enough that it requires some effort, but not so unrealistic that people don’t want to sign up.
 It also needs to be themed on something that’ll appeal to your target audience.

-Here are some challenge ideas that you can run in your gym, PT studio, or online…
+Here are some challenge ideas that you can run in your gym, PT studio, online, or with friends…